claystreet/bootstrap-rta/README.md

 Chosen `<textarea>` fields are replaced with `<div contenteditable="true"></div>` fields.
 A configurable set of edit buttons provides an interface to the JavaScript `document.execCommand()` function which provides the rich text editing capabilities.
+All content entered into the `<div contenteditable="true"></div>` (the resultant source html) is copied back to the original `<textarea>` so it can be submitted with the form as expected.

+**Notes:**
-**Note:** Because the code relies on the browser's built-in `contenteditable` functionality, the level of feature support and the type of markup generated varies from browser to browser.  *However*, most browsers are pretty good at supporting the basic functionality such as bold and italic text and ordered and unordered lists.
+  * Because the code relies on the browser's built-in `contenteditable` functionality, the level of feature support and the type of markup generated varies from browser to browser.  *However*, most browsers are pretty good at supporting the basic functionality such as bold and italic text and ordered and unordered lists.
 Most functionality even works in IE7 albeit a little awkwardly sometimes.
+  * Server side code should ensure the submitted HTML is clean.

 ### What's needed?